divyanshu-rawat/tweet-selection/README.md

 ##

 ### Description

-* An application for sharing tasks & sentences from a blog/writing to Social Networks (e.g. as Medium blog posts sentences can be shared in Twitter).
+An application for sharing tasks & sentences from a blog/writing to Social Networks.

 ##